maxmurdoch/flock/src/pages/products/commercial.md

   description: 'Over 2,000 drone pilots in the UK now use the Flock Cover app.'
   list:
     - text: >-
-        We know two jobs are never the same.
-Customise your insurance flight-by-flight.
-      title: Bespoke cover
-    - text: >-
         Flock’s pricing is risk-dependent, with commercial policies starting from £4.95.
       title: Fairer pricing
-    - text: Flock’s policies are EC785/2004 compliant and CAA approved.
-      title: Fully compliant
     - text: >-
-        Pinpoint the cost of insurance for each job, and expense it to your clients.
-      title: Bill as an expense
+        We know two jobs are never the same.
+Customise your insurance flight-by-flight.
+      title: 'Bespoke cover '
     - text: >-
         Schedule flights up to 10 days in advance.
 Change of plan?
 Cancel with one tap.
       title: 'Book in advance '
+    - text: Flock’s policies are EC785/2004 compliant and CAA approved.
+      title: Fully compliant
+    - text: >-
+        Pinpoint the cost of insurance for each job, and expense it to your clients.
+      title: 'Bill as an expense '
     - text: >-
         Chat to our customer support team through the app.
 We typically reply in minutes.